Civitavecchia Cruise Port (Rome) Guide, Things To Do, Shore Excursions

 2. Vatican Museums

-Vatican Museums are located next to the St Peter’s Basilica and you need at least half-day to visit the major artworks and galleries.
-Due to the fact that Vatican Museums contain one of the largest collections of artworks in the world, I suggest you make a selection of the main points of interest based on what you want to see.
+Because Vatican Museums contain one of the largest collections of artworks in the world, I suggest you make a selection of the main points of interest based on what you want to see.
+Some of the main places of interest are:

 • Sistine Chapel – Goethe said: “Without having seen the Sistine Chapel one can form no appreciable idea of what one man is capable of achieving”.
 Michelangelo Buonarroti’s masterpiece depicting biblical scenes is a number one must-see in Vatican Museums!